MohammedMUddin/MohammedMUddin.github.io/projects/project-3.md

 down our app for initial boot.

 Conclusion:
 This was my first attempt at Flask web app.
+I can definitely implement better process handling, such as implementing Celery from python.
+Also need to find a better platform for deploying ML Web Apps as the slug size of heroku limits deployement of Image Processing Models.